schmeister/FitGo/README.md

 }
 </pre>

-The dispensing and measurement phase is summarized as this: The resist is dispensed onto a series of wafers, each coated with a changing RPM, which resulted in a different thickness of resist.
-The thickness of the resist is measured for each RPM with a highly accurate measuring tools (https://www.kla.com/), exposed (https://www.asml.com/en), and developed, which "washes" away the resist that was exposed (positive resist).
-Finally the CDs were verified for optimal shape with a SEM (Scanning Electron Microscope).
-The Resist Thickness vs CD was plotted and the raw data may look something like this:
+A generalized process of collecting the raw data could be summarized at this:
+1) The resist is dispensed onto a series of wafers, each is coated with an increasing RPM, resulting in different thicknesses of resist.
+2) The thickness of the resist is measured on each wafer with a highly accurate measuring tools (https://www.kla.com/).
+3) The resist is exposed (https://www.asml.com/en)
+4) And developed.
+5) Finally the CDs were verified for optimal shape with a SEM (Scanning Electron Microscope).

+The collected data is then plotted as a Resist Thickness vs CD graph as seen below.

 ![](https://github.com/schmeister/FitGo/blob/main/testdata/raw_poly.png)

-As previously mentioned, spin speed, temperatures, exposure rates, and other variables may cause micro-changes in the thickness, the most stable location within the Swing Curve will needed to be found.
-This "optimal RPM" will be located by using the first derivative of the decaying sine wave formula.
-Remember, essentially the first derivative of a function results in the slope of the original formula at the given point, a slope of Zero (0) is optimal in this situation.
-Taking the derivative, in the case of our sine curve, we are only concerned with the part that defines the slope, and thus only need to take a partial derivative of the frequency (the sine part), and can ignore the the dampening/decaying part.
+The most stable location within the Swing Curve will needed to be found, where micro-variations cause the least change in CD.
+This "optimal RPM" will be located by using the first derivative of the decaying sine wave formula. _Remember, essentially the first derivative of a function results in the slope of the original formula at the given point, a slope of Zero (0) is optimal in this situation._ Taking the derivative, in the case of our decaying sine curve, we are only concerned with the part that defines the slope, and thus only need to take a partial derivative of the frequency (the sine part), and can ignore the rest (the decaying part).

 <pre>
 func SineDerv(x float64, ps []float64) (float64, float64) {